 What Dub Mixing Is & How To Do It

 There are lots of reasons to teach yourself the art of dub mixing.
 It's fun, it's creative, it puts your engineering skills centre stage — and it might even make you some money!

 Installing a MIDI interface to work with your Mac should be an easy task, but what happens if it doesn't want to play ball?
 Apple Notes is here to help.

 We made things a little harder by tackling this month's Mix Rescue before a student audience.

 To avoid newsstand buyers of the magazine from having to key in long URLs by hand, here are the links to the various MP3 files that accompany the JULY 2007 instalment of Mix Rescue.
-NOTE: for the first 8 months after publication, the online text/images article itself is available only to paid subscribers, but the audio files are accessible to everyone.

 Hints & Tips

 To analogue synth fanatics, the Matrix Pattern Sequencer is one of the highlights of Reason's toolbox.